ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 #### Unregistering the Device from Push Notification

-Use the following code snippets to Unregister the device from Bluemix Push Notification
+Use the following code snippets to unregister the device from push notification service instance

 ```